Biography

-Anneke Ingwersen (born in Germany) works as an artist, writer and artist educator based in the Netherlands.
+Anneke Ingwersen (born in Germany) works as an artist and artist educator based in the Netherlands.
 A year long stay in the Czech Republic in 1992 made a lifelong impression on her around topics as belonging, migration and cultural identity/diversity.

 Initially trained as an art therapist and later as an artist Ingwersen holds an artistic practice around how the shadow could serve as a metaphor for another view on belonging, migration and coloniality of power.
 Since her Master studies at the Dutch Art Institute of ArtEZ, NL, in 2015 Ingwersen had used her methods to investigate the European Colonial history and its traces in our post-colonial Now, in regard to topics as social discrimination and education.